PyTables/PyTables/doc/source/usersguide/optimization.rst

 performance of the HDF5 filter.

-Optimized b2nd slicing in PyTables has its limitations, though: it only works with contiguous slices (that is, with step 1) and on datasets with the same byte ordering as the host machine.
+Optimized b2nd slicing in PyTables has its limitations, though: it only works with contiguous slices (that is, with step 1 on every dimension) and on datasets with the same byte ordering as the host machine.
 However, the performance gains may be worth the extra effort of choosing the right compression parameters and chunksizes when your use case is not affected by those limitations.

 .. _searchOptim: